sonichen/delta_rs/readme.md

 ## Example Use Cases

-Delta_rs is designed to be useful in various scenarios, including:
+track_rs is designed to be useful in various scenarios, including:

 - Managing versioned documents or files efficiently.
 - Reducing storage space for data that evolves over time.